apsc160/cms_contest/daq_traffic/statement/statement.md

 The first three LEDs correspond to the Green-Yellow-Red lights in the East-West direction.
 The last three LEDs correspond to the Green-Yellow-Red lights in the North-South direction.
 The first button (`BUTTON0`) is used to indicate a pedestrian or vehicle is waiting in the East-West direction, and the second button (`BUTTON1`) for someone waiting in the the North-South direction.

 The traffic lights should operate as follows:
-- the East-West lights should be initialized to green, and the North-South lights to red
+- The East-West lights should be initialized to green, and the North-South lights to red
-- in the absence of any digital inputs, whichever light is green should remain green, while the other remains red
+- In the absence of any digital inputs, whichever light is green should remain green, while the other remains red
-- otherwise, the lights will alternate between the directions
+- Otherwise, the lights should alternate between the directions according to the following rules
-- if a light in a particular direction is red *and* its corresponding sensor button is detected as `ON`, then
+    - If a light in a particular direction is red *and* its corresponding sensor button is detected as `ON`, then
-  - if the opposing light has been green for longer than 5 seconds, the opposing green light should *immediately* transition to yellow
+        - If the opposing light has been green for longer than 5 seconds, the opposing green light should *immediately* transition to yellow
-  - otherwise, the system should wait until the opposing light has been green for a total of 5 seconds, then immediately begin the transition to yellow then red
+        - Otherwise, the system should wait until the opposing light has been green for a total of 5 seconds, then immediately begin the transition to yellow then red
-  - when transitioning, the yellow light should be on for a total of 2 seconds, followed by a period of 1 second when both lights are red
+        - When transitioning, the yellow light should be on for a total of 2 seconds, followed by a period of 1 second when both lights are red
-- if the light in a particular direction is green or yellow the button is to be ignored
+    - If the light in a particular direction is green or yellow the button is to be ignored

 Just like a true traffic light system, pressing a button multiple times or holding it down for an extended period will not make the light change any faster.